For those who have never purchased a home, you may not be familiar with a property lien search.

 There are two types of liens that can be placed against a property:

-This type of lien is one that the homeowner agrees to.
+This type of lien is one that the property owner agrees to.

 The most common type of voluntary lien is a mortgage.

-There is usually a contract involved, and it does not negatively impact the property, its title, or the homeowner’s ability to convey the title.
+There is usually a contract involved, and it does not negatively impact the property, its title, or the owner’s ability to convey the title.

 This type of lien is usually placed on the property due to unpaid obligations.